Use your own TLS certificates¶

 https://<msr-url>and log in with your credentials.

-Select System from the left navigation pane, and scroll down to Domain & Proxies.
+Select System from the left-side navigation panel, and scroll down to Domain & Proxies.

 Enter your MSR domain name and upload or copy and paste the certificate details: